Yoga Therapy with Jeffrey Sargent, M.S. C-IAYT, RYT-500

 Why Yoga Therapy?

-Yoga Therapists bear the designation "Certified - International Association of Yoga Therapist (C-IAYT), which requires extensive training and over 1000 hours of training and education.
+Yoga Therapists bear the designation "Certified - International Association of Yoga Therapist (C-IAYT), which requires over 1000 hours of training and education.
 Yoga therapists are required to be registered yoga teachers at the 200 level before beginning their yoga therapy program.
-Yoga therapy schools focus on teaching therapists to work individually with people with complicated issues such as PTSD, depression, chronic pain, fibromyalgia, arthritis, MS, cancer, grief, IBS, training them to provide therapy sessions specifically tailored the the needs of the client/student/patient.
+Yoga therapists work individually with people with complicated issues such as PTSD, depression, chronic pain, fibromyalgia, arthritis, MS, cancer, grief, IBS, tailoring sessions to the specific needs of the client/student/patient.

 Please check out this video produced by AARP featuring yours truly to see how yoga helps veterans struggling with Post Traumatic Stress.
 With all the uncertainty and unrest in our world today a personal yoga practice can truly change your life.
 Please contact me to get started on your path to improved sense of connection to your mind, body, and spirit.
 I'm passionate about my work and my mission is to empower you to take your healing and health into your own hands.

 What is the process for a yoga therapy session?

 I’ll work with you during a 90 minute initial intake and introduction to develop an assessment based on your goals and outcomes of the intake process.
 Yoga therapists work with people focusing on the the physical, energetic, mental, emotional, and spiritual aspects of health according to yogic philosophy.
 With this assessment I’ll design a treatment plan of care tailored to your identified needs, with utmost attention given to safety and your specific goals for yoga therapy.
 Yoga therapy sessions may include practices such as postures, breath-work, relaxation, meditation, mudra (hand gestures), mantra (sacred sounds), journaling, affirmation/intention, yogic lifestyle, and dietary advice.